score-json/json/TSF/trustable/statements/JLS-19.md

           description: "Swift Package Manager manifest file"
 ---

-All library components, build dependencies, and build tools in nlohmann/json are declared in build system manifests.
+All library components, build dependencies, and build tools in the nlohmann/json repository are declared in build system manifests.